-If the Issuer Call Option and the Prohibition of Sales to Consumers are specified as applicable in the Final Terms, the Issuer may at its option (subject, in the case of Subordinated Tier 2 Notes and Senior Notes, to Condition 4(j) (Conditions to Redemption and Purchase of Subordinated Tier 2 Notes)), on giving not less than 15 nor more than 45 days' irrevocable notice to the holders (or such other notice period as may be specified in the Final Terms), redeem all or, if so provided, some only of the Notes on any Optional Redemption Date.
-Any such redemption of Notes shall be at their Optional Redemption

-Amount specified in the Final Terms (which may be the Early Redemption Amount (as described in Condition 4(f) (Early Redemption Amounts) below)), together with interest accrued to the date fixed for redemption.
+If the Issuer Call Option and the Prohibition of Sales to Consumers are specified as applicable in the Final Terms, the Issuer may at its option (subject, (i) in the case of Subordinated Tier 2 Notes, to Condition 4(j) (Conditions to Redemption and Purchase of Subordinated Tier 2 Notes) and (ii) in the case of Senior Notes, to Condition 4(k) (Additional conditions to Redemption and Purchase of Senior Notes prior to their Maturity Date)), on giving not less than 15 nor more than 45 days' irrevocable notice to the holders (or such other notice period as may be specified in the Final Terms), redeem all or, if so provided, some only of the Notes on any Optional Redemption Date.
+Any such redemption of Notes shall be at their Optional Redemption Amount specified in the Final Terms (which may be the Early Redemption Amount (as described in Condition 4(f) (Early Redemption Amounts) below)), together with interest accrued to the date fixed for redemption.
 In the case of a redemption of Notes in part, any such redemption must, if so specified in the Final Terms, relate to Notes of a nominal amount at least equal to the Minimum Callable Amount to be redeemed specified in the Final Terms and no greater than the Maximum Callable Amount to be redeemed specified in the Final Terms.